pbg2302/ddcloudtrail/README.md

 - Management Console sign-in without MFA
 - Usage of the "root" account

-## Note:

-To notify the customer using the alarms it uses an already created sns topic which is passed on the to variable `dd_alarm_actions` and `dd_ok_actions` for notifucation.

 ### Input Variables
 The folloing variuables are used within the IAC.